Victor-Guerrero-Devs/programming-books/responsive-web-design/03-media-queries.md

 ```

 In other words, if the viewport width is at least 320 pixels, change the background color of the body element to green.

+## Separating media queries

+Instead of throwing together all of you CSS changes into one media query, it is advised to use multiple media queries for each component.

+Example: just like you should split your CSS file into different sections via headings (or split them into different files), you should use multiple media queries for that particular section

+Therefore, the `header` should have it own media query, the `about-section` should have its own too, and the `footer`